Every computer, no matter how powerful, will become slow at some point.

 You can also click on Clean up system files to get rid of junk files created by the operating system.

-You can also customize the settings to specify what types of files you want to delete and how often it should run.
+• You will then be able to customize what types of files you want to delete and how often this should happen.

 Tip 3: Keep Windows up to date